 Honorariums are not renewable; however, students who receive an honorarium may reapply to the program if their financial situation changes and they demonstrate need, provided they continue to meet the eligibility requirements.

 Students may receive a New York Life National Merit award or a New York Life Family Scholars Award but are not eligible to receive both awards.
 (Students will notify New York Life Foundation which award they choose to accept no later than two weeks after receipt of both scholarship offers).

 Awards are for undergraduate study only.

-Applicants will be notified by Scholarship America in April whether or not they have been selected to receive an award.
+Applicants will be notified by Scholarship America in late March whether or not they have been selected to receive an award.
 All applicants agree to accept the decision as final.

 Scholarship America processes scholarship payments on behalf of the New York Life Foundation.
 Awards are paid in one installment in mid-August.
 Checks are mailed to the recipient’s home address and are made payable to the school for the student.

 As part of your application, you must upload the following: